|Table of Contents|

 India is likely to attract investors and companies looking to move out of China.

-The domestic companies who were in the higher tax brackets will be benefitted due to the tax cut.
+The domestic companies who were in the higher tax brackets will be benefited due to the tax cut.

 This will improve their bottom line and help them to think of capex and expansion.